top of page

 Screenshot 2023-03-31 at 1.03.38 PM.png

-Dr. Gabriel Cara-Fuentes is a pediatric nephrologist at Children’s Hospital Colorado whose research aims to identify the root of childhood Nephrotic Syndrome.
+Dr. Gabriel Cara-Fuentes is a Pediatric Nephrologist at Children’s Hospital Colorado whose research aims to identify the root of childhood Nephrotic Syndrome.

-The lab goals are 1. to identify molecules in blood and/or urine that can help predict relapse of proteinuria, changes in kidney function, and response to different therapies and 2. to discover novel therapies.
+The lab goals are 1. to identify molecules in blood and/or urine that can help predict relapse of Proteinuria, changes in kidney function, and response to different therapies and 2. to discover novel therapies.

 Our specific areas of interest include the role of the lungs and blood vessels in Nephrotic Syndrome.
 Our lab has recently identified molecules released by the lungs and blood vessels that may initiate the disease.
 This provides us the unique opportunity to search for specific therapies to help prevent proteinuria and kidney injury with novel and safer